christinem/studenttomentor/README.md

 # Enhancements

 - Passwords are hashed using the `bsyncjs` module.
-When a new user registers, passwords are salted with the default of 10 rounds before being stored in the database.
-At login, the entered password is checked against the hashed password using `compareSync`
+When a new user registers, passwords are salted with the default of 10 rounds of processing before being stored in the database.
+At login, the entered password is checked against the hashed password using `compareSync` from the `bsync` module

 - The search page includes frontend validation by using the HTML `pattern` attribute to specify formats for certain fields